Watertown, New York: 2000 census

-As of the 2020 US Census, there were 24,685 people with 7.9 percent of residents being under the age of 5, 23.5 percent under 18, and 12.9 percent being over the age of 65, with 49.5 percent of residents being female and 50.5 percent being male.
-There were 10,867 households with 43.3 percent of the houses being made up of individuals.
-The population density was 2,996.0 PD/sqmi.
-The racial makeup of the city was 83.8 percent White, 8.5 percent Black or African American, 1.0 percent Native American, 1.5 percent Asian, 7.8 percent Hispanic or Latino, 0.1 percent Pacific Islander, or 4.4 percent of two or more races.

 Economy

 During the 2020 US Census the median price for owner-occupied housing units was $133,400, with the median income for a household being $40,253.
 Because the city is located 30 mi from the Canada–United States border via the Thousand Islands Bridge, shopping by Canadian visitors is an important part of the local economy.
 In the 1980s, unemployment in the area was up 20 percent, and property values rapidly decreased.
 After Fort Drum was established, Watertown's industry shifted from industrial to consumer products.

 Industry

 The city contains Factory Square, 80 acre of factories that were once powered by the Black River.
 In the 1880s and 1890s, many new factories were established, which began an economic boom.
 In 1900 3,760 workers were employed in the factories.
 Immediately adjacent to the factories and river was a prominent saloon district, which became a common location for scams, and the Watertown Daily Times often referenced workers being scammed by "tinhorn gamblers and short-card men".

 In fall 2019, the city began a revitalization program for Sewall's Island and Factory Square in hopes of attracting new investments, businesses, and identifying transformational projects in the area.
 The city was awarded a Strategic Planning and Feasibility Studies grant from the New York Department of State to pay for the plan.